NovaAndrom3da/Phoenix/README.md

 >

 ### Project File Configuration
-Pheonix can be configured per-project with a `pheonix.config.json` file.
+Phoenix can be configured per-project with a `phoenix.config.json` file.
 Here are the options:

 > `host` (`bool`, `false`) - Allow the server to be publicly accessible from other devices.
 >